dannysepler/refactoring-workshop/4_ast/README.md

 python ex3_rename_import.py ex2_lots_of_imports.py --before f --after banana
 ```

-/ Maybe your IDE does this already!
-If so, that's awesome, use that.
+Maybe your IDE can do this already.
+If so, that's awesome, use that!
 But keep
-ASTs in mind, since one day you will need some refactor that your IDE doesn't
+ASTs in mind, since one day you will need a refactor that your IDE can't
 handle for you.

 **Pop quiz:**